-If your UW ID card (Husky Card) is lost or stolen and you have money in your Husky Card Account or Dining Account, immediately go to the Online Card Office to report your card lost/stolen and suspend activity on your account.
+If your Husky Card is lost or stolen and you have money in your Husky Card Account or Dining Account, immediately go to the Online Card Office to report your card lost/stolen and suspend activity on your account.
 You may also call the Husky Card Account & ID Center (Husky Card Office) at 206-543-7222 during regular business hours to report the card as lost or stolen.

 How do I get a replacement Husky Card?